-It’s Thank a Scientist Week!
-This seems like the perfect opportunity to show appreciation for a few PanCAN employees who use their scientific expertise to fight pancreatic cancer every day.
+Today is the perfect opportunity to show appreciation for the Pancreatic Cancer Action Network’s (PanCAN) outstanding female leaders who use their scientific expertise to fight pancreatic cancer every day.
 Along with research grantees and members of the organization’s Scientific and Medical Advisory Board, these accomplished and dedicated women use their experience and background in science to address important needs within the organization.

 Lynn Matrisian, PhD, MBA

-As chief science officer, Matrisian brings extensive experience and a passion for cancer research, combined with business training, to lead the organization’s scientific and medical affairs teams as they strive to reach the goal of doubling pancreatic cancer survival by 2020.
+As chief science officer, Matrisian brings extensive experience and a passion for cancer research, combined with business training, to lead the organization’s scientific and medical affairs teams as they strive to improve patient outcomes.

 “I find it very rewarding that we’ve been able to marry patient support with research to create our clinical initiatives.
 The services we provide help patients that are facing pancreatic cancer today at the same time as benefiting patients in the future through research – we are constantly analyzing, building upon and sharing our findings.”